 How do you know if your credit score has gotten this bad?
 Well, in general, any score below 650 is considered a poor score.
 If you’re below 600, then you are past poor and in the “bad credit” range.
 300 is the absolute lowest score.

 The three major credit bureaus (Experian, TransUnion, and Equifax) each have a different credit report and score for you.
 However, there are many more different types of credit scores used by lenders to determine if you are creditworthy.
+FICO and Vantage are the most popular, both score types range from 300 to 850.

 Your FICO Score 8 is the score most commonly used by lenders to determine your creditworthiness.
 There are other kinds of FICO scores, too, but 8 is the one you should focus on.

 VantageScore is very similar to FICO.
 The biggest difference is that FICO also makes industry-specific scores for things like auto loans and credit cards, while VantageScore only calculates your base score.
-Both score types range from 300 to 850.

 Having a bad credit score can invade every aspect of your life.
 Here are just a few examples of the kind of havoc it can wreak: